 Astigmatism results if either the cornea or the lens inside the eye are misshapen.
 The cornea and inside lens need to be perfectly spherical and symmetrical in order for light to be focused properly and for vision to be clear.
 If they are shaped more like an oval, where one side is longer than the other, then light is refracted in different directions.
 This results in images at the back of the eye appearing blurry instead of in sharp focus.

 Astigmatism symptoms vary depending on how much the cornea or the lens inside the eye deviates from the ideal spherical shape.
 Blurry vision is the most common symptom of astigmatism.
 Moderate to severe astigmatism can result in headaches, eye fatigue, or sensitivity to light.

 Many patients with astigmatism can be treated with glasses or contact lenses.
 In some instances laser surgery or implantable lenses may be the most effective options for reshaping the cornea or lens.
-For more information on treating astigmatism, contact one of the ten Laser Eye Center locations in the Los Angeles, Orange County, and Southern California region.
+For more information on treating astigmatism, contact one of the eight Laser Eye Center locations in Los Angeles, Orange County, and Inland Empire region.